 -Three schools captured a league-high three conference titles.
 Unsurprisingly, Owatonna and Northfield are two of them.
-The third, Rochester Century, was less predictable as the Panthers finished in fifth place overall.
-It should come as little surprise that CHS also compiled three double-digit finishes as well.
+The third, however, was Rochester Century, which finished in fifth place overall.
+It should come as little surprise that the Panthers also compiled three double-digit finishes as well.
 The Huskies, Raiders and Mankato East, on the other hand, ended no lower than ninth place in any of the 12 sports.

 -The top four schools — Owatonna, Northfield, West and Mayo — were separated by just seven total points.
 The average finish for the foursome was right around fourth place with the Huskies posting a 4.0-even; West and NHS a 4.1 and Mayo a 4.6.

 -Ironically, of the bottom four teams it was last-place Red Wing that accounted for the only conference title of the group, capturing the championship in girls basketball with a 20-2 record in league action.
-Outside of that, the Wingers’ best finish in the fall and winter combined was fifth place.
+Outside of that, the Wingers’ best finish was fifth place.

--Northfield led the league with seven top-three finishes, four in the winter (boys hockey, girls hockey, boys swimming, wrestling) and three in the fall (boys soccer, girls swimming, volleyball).
+-Northfield led all schools with seven top-three finishes, four in the winter (boys hockey, girls hockey, boys swimming, wrestling) and three in the fall (boys soccer, girls swimming, volleyball).
 Three schools, Owatonna, Mankato West and Century, tabulated six top-three finishes.

 -Of the Scarlets’ six top-three finishes, five came during the fall season as they did not end any lower than fifth place in the six eligible sports during those months.